 Back to the defense of dry fly anglers.
 This focused association of anglers is out early.
 They know the spot, the run, the timing of the hatch and are prepared for it.
 Usually these guys are not late sleepers.
 In fact, they can’t sleep in anticipation of the next day.
 They are constantly thinking and talking and discussing patterns, emergence behaviors, hatch cycles…all that stuff.

 The other educated dry fly angler does sleep late.
 He is the Old Bull in the famous analogy.
 You know the one…“Hey let’s run down to those cows and…” He waits until the other anglers have passed by, frothing at the mouth and with the cast, furiously changing flies…The old bull simply slides into a run, drops the hook, and waits.
 He watches.
 He waits.
 He watches.
 Then he makes a cast.
 Not many.
 Just a few select presentations to a single solitary trout.
 His movement patterns are carefully measured.
-Inefficiency is the devil in his mind.
+In his mind, Inefficiency is the devil.

 Dry fly anglers can carry themselves with a sometimes pompous walk.
 But these are not the great ones.
-The great ones sit at the bar and say nothing.
+The great ones sit at the bar, smiling, sipping their drink, and say nothing.
 The painfully average stand at the bar and let you know how great they are, how many stupid fish they caught, and so forth.

 The educated and practiced dry fly anglers sit at the bar and when asked how the day treated them, they simply nod and state “What a great day.
 What a neat resource.
 Did you see the amazing spinner fall late morning.
 That was beautiful.
 Oh, the fishing.
 Yeah I fooled a few and was fooled by a few.
 Can’t wait for tomorrow.
 How was your day?
 Can I get you a Scotch?”

 Kind of a Quiet Guy